 Desert, semiarid grasslands, savannah

-2–3 feet in length, up to 200 pounds
+2–3 feet in length | 200 pounds max

-Grass, plants, and occasionally fruit
+Grass, plants, fruit

 15-30 eggs per clutch